 Whooping cough (pertussis) is caused by a bacterium that infects the mouth, nose, and throat.
 It's highly contagious.
 It causes severe coughing that can make it difficult to eat, drink, and breathe.
 Young children, especially infants under one year of age, are most susceptible to getting pertussis.
 The infection is often serious, leading to hospitalization.
 Complications may include pneumonia, convulsions, and, rarely, inflammation of the brain (encephalitis) or death.

-Rotavirus is a common cause of gastroenteritis in children accounting overall for 10 to 40% of all childhood gastroenteritis.
+Rotavirus is a common cause of gastroenteritis in children.
+Routine vaccination against rotavirus has resulted in decreased incidences of and hospitalisations due to gastroenteritis, as well as, decreased infant deaths due to severe diarrhea.
 Unlike other vaccines that are given as injections, the vaccine against the rotavirus is given by mouth.
 The vaccine is not always completely protective, but vaccinated children have much milder cases if they do get the infection.

 Influenza virus causes severe illness and pneumonia in all ages, but children and seniors are most at risk for serious complications.
-Vaccination is recommended annually for everyone over 6 months of age.
+Vaccination is recommended annually for everyone over 6 months of age at the beginning of the flu season (usually in October or November).
 Annual revaccination is required because the type A flu virus changes its characteristics (mutates) yearly.

 Vaccinations are generally available as a series of injections, sometimes combining several vaccinations.
 They're given at different times during infancy and childhood, usually during routine visits to a doctor's or pediatrician's office.
 Records of childhood vaccinations are often mandatory for children when they begin school.